thecodingmachine/graphqlite/website/docs/field-middlewares.md

 ---
 id: field-middlewares
-title: Adding custom annotations with Field middlewares
+title: Adding custom attributes with Field middlewares
-sidebar_label: Custom annotations
+sidebar_label: Custom attributes
 ---

 <small>Available in GraphQLite 4.0+</small>

-Just like the `@Logged` or `@Right` annotation, you can develop your own annotation that extends/modifies the behaviour of a field/query/mutation.
+Just like the `#[Logged]` or `#[Right]` attribute, you can develop your own attribute that extends/modifies the behaviour of a field/query/mutation.

 <div class="alert alert--warning">
-    If you want to create an annotation that targets a single argument (like <code>@AutoWire(for="$service")</code>), you should rather check the documentation about <a href="argument-resolving">custom argument resolving</a>
+    If you want to create an attribute that targets a single argument (like <code>#[AutoWire]</code>), you should rather check the documentation about <a href="argument-resolving">custom argument resolving</a>
 </div>

 ## Field middlewares